Talent to highlight your skills

 • Offer a tool for highlighting the most relevant skills on a CV.
 The underlying idea is to attract the attention of HR departments, but also to quickly create tailor-made CVs for a specific job, with an assistant supporting the candidate not only in terms of content (professional experience is rewritten according to the skills selected) but also in terms of form (by adapting the style, for example, according to the sector of activity).
 Among the challenges faced by the team: prioritising skills, or the best way to name and label a skill.
 One of the next steps they had in mind was the idea of displaying the skills that candidates still lacked in the form of cards, leaving them free to select the ones they wanted to develop.

 The event, which took place at GovTech Lab, was introduced by Inès Baer and Gabriele Marconi from ADEM's Statistics Department.
+The ESCO team from the European Commission gave a much-appreciated presentation on the ESCO framework and taxonomy.

 In addition to strict coding skills, particular attention has often been paid to the interfaces, from data visualisation in the form of mapping or networked bubbles to voice communication with a Chatbot capable of refining job searches in line with ESCO skills.
 A prototype mobile app, already well advanced, was also unveiled.